National Anthem of Chile

-The National Anthem of Chile, (Note: Himno Nacional de Chile, /es-419/.) also referred to as the "National Song" or by its incipit as "Puro, Chile, es tu cielo azulado" ("Pure, Chile, Is Your Bluish Sky"), was adopted in 1828.
+The National Anthem of Chile, (Note: Himno Nacional de Chile, /es-419/.) also referred to as the "National Song" or by its incipit as "Puro, Chile, es tu cielo azulado" ("Pure, Chile, Is Your Bluish Sky"), was adopted in September 17, 1847.
 It has a history of two lyrics and two melodies that made up three different versions.
-The current version was composed by Ramón Carnicer, with words by Eusebio Lillo, and has six parts plus the chorus.
+The current version was composed by Ramón Carnicer, with words by Eusebio Lillo, with a refrain by the Argentine -Chilean poet Bernardo de Vera, a vestige of the first anthem.
+It has six parts plus the chorus.

 History

 First national anthem

 The first Chilean national anthem dates back to 1819, when the government called for, on 13 January, the creation of music and lyrics for this purpose.

 The composer Manuel Robles and the poet Bernardo de Vera y Pintado fulfilled this mandate and their "National Song" debuted on 20 August 1820 in the Domingo Arteaga theater, although other historians claim that it was played and sung during the festivities of September 1819.

 In the beginning, everyone would stand for the song.
 The custom of always singing it at the theater slowly disappeared, until it was requested that it only be sung at the anniversary of the country.

 The doctor Bernardo Vera, known in the history of the independence, was the author of the verses that were sung to Robles' music.

 This first hymn was sung until 1828, when it was replaced with what is currently being sung.